Menu

 Use case 3: Make issues inherit the current priority of the project

-If your teams use boards with information from different projects that compete for limited resources, this trick can expedite prioritization.
+This trick can expedite prioritization if your teams use boards with information from different projects that compete for limited resources.

 The board will then be populated with issues from multiple projects that are already pre-groomed!